-The Support Services unit is responsible for maintaining the Maryland Capitol Police vehicle fleet and all electronic equipment for the department such as all radio equipment, vehicle computers, LPR systems, E-tix systems, security prox readers, surveillance camera system, CAD reporting system and NCIC-METERS systems.
+The Special Services Division is responsible for maintaining the Maryland Capitol Police vehicle fleet and all electronic equipment for the department such as all radio equipment, vehicle computers, LPR systems, E-tix systems, security prox readers, surveillance camera system, CAD reporting system and NCIC-METERS systems.

 Several members of the Maryland Capitol Police - Mobile Field Force recently completed training offered by the Center of Domestic Preparedness (CDP), in Anniston, Alabama.
 The CDP is operated by the United States Department of Homeland Security's Federal Emergency Management Agency and is the only federally-chartered Weapons of Mass Destruction (WMD) training facility in the nation.